-\textbf{ The B2-ordered alloy FeRh shows a metamagnetic phase transition, transforming from antiferromagnetic (AF) to ferromagnetic (FM) order at a temperature $T_\mathrm{t} \sim 380 $~K in bulk\cite{Kouvel1962}.
-As well as temperature, the phase transition can be triggered by many stimuli such as strain, chemical doping, or magnetic or electric fields \cite{Lewis2016}.
+The B2-ordered alloy FeRh shows a metamagnetic phase transition, transforming from antiferromagnetic (AF) to ferromagnetic (FM) order at a temperature $T_\mathrm{t} \sim 380 $~K in bulk.
+As well as temperature, the phase transition can be triggered by many means such as strain, chemical doping, or magnetic or electric fields.
 Its first-order nature means that phase coexistence is possible.
-Here we show that a phase boundary in a 300~nm diameter nanopillar, controlled by a doping gradient during film growth\cite{LeGraet2015}, is moved by an electrical current in the direction of electron flow.
-We attribute this to spin injection from one magnetically ordered phase region into the other driving the phase transition in a region just next to the phase boundary\cite{Zyuzin2010}.
-The associated change in resistance of the nanopillar shows memristive properties\cite{Strukov2008}, suggesting potential applications as memory cells or artificial synapses in neuromorphic computing schemes\cite{Jo2010}. }
+Here we show that a phase boundary in a 300~nm diameter nanopillar, controlled by a doping gradient during film growth, is moved by an electrical current in the direction of electron flow.
+We attribute this to spin injection from one magnetically ordered phase region into the other driving the phase transition in a region just next to the phase boundary.
+The associated change in resistance of the nanopillar shows memristive properties, suggesting potential applications as memory cells or artificial synapses in neuromorphic computing schemes.

-Ever since the discovery of the large resistivity drop \cite{Kouvel1962} in B2-ordered FeRh when it undergoes its phase transition into the FM state, electrical currents have been used as a probe of the phase state via resistance \cite{Algarabel1995,Sharma2011,Uhlir2016,Matsumoto2018} or Hall measurements \cite{DeVries2013}.
+Ever since the discovery of the large resistivity drop \cite{Kouvel1962} in B2-ordered FeRh at its phase transition into the FM state, electrical currents have been used as a probe of the phase state \cite{Algarabel1995,Sharma2011,DeVries2013,Uhlir2016,Matsumoto2018}.
 Device proposals based on the electrical properties of the phase transition include driving it with an electric field \cite{Cherifi2014,Suzuki2014} or an AF memory resistor that is written in the FM state \cite{Marti2014,Moriyama2015}.